jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **RU'AFO**: I never should have let you talk me into that duck blind in the first place.
 Your Federation procedures have made this mission ten times as difficult as it needed to be.

-The credits largely did this for me, but you presumably recognize the commander as [F. Murray Abraham](https://en.wikipedia.org/wiki/F._Murray_Abraham).
+The credits largely did this for me, but you presumably recognize the commander as {% wiki F._Murray_Abraham|F. Murray Abraham|en %}.

  > **DOUGHERTY**: I prefer to wait until we can share the benefits with all the people of the Federation.